NorskRegnesentral/shapr/inst/joss_paper/paper.Rmd

 # Summary

-A common task within machine learning is to train a model which is able to predict an unknown outcome (response variable) based on a set of known input variables/features.
+A common task within machine learning is to train a model to predict an unknown outcome (response variable) based on a set of known input variables/features.
-When using such models for real life applications, it is often crucial to understand why a certain set of features lead to exactly a specific prediction.
+When using such models for real life applications, it is often crucial to understand why a certain set of features lead to a specific prediction.
-Most machine learning models are however so complicated and hard to understand that they are often viewed as "black-boxes" producing some output when provided some input.
+Most machine learning models are, however, complicated and hard to understand, so that they are often viewed as "black-boxes", that produce some output from some input.

-Shapley values [@Shapley53] is a concept from cooperative game theory used to fairly distribute a joint payoff among the cooperating players.
+Shapley values [@Shapley53] is a concept from cooperative game theory used to distribute fairly a joint payoff among the cooperating players.
 @kononenko2010efficient and later @lundberg2017unified proposed to use the Shapley value framework to explain predictions by distributing the prediction value on the input features.
-Established methods and implementations for explaining predictions with Shapley values like Shapley Sampling Values [@vstrumbelj2014explaining], SHAP/Kernel SHAP [@lundberg2017unified], and to some extent TreeSHAP [@lundberg2018consistent], assume that the features are independent when approximating the Shapley values for prediction explanation.
+Established methods and implementations for explaining predictions with Shapley values like Shapley Sampling Values [@vstrumbelj2014explaining], SHAP/Kernel SHAP [@lundberg2017unified], and to some extent TreeSHAP [@lundberg2018consistent], assume that the features are independent when approximating the Shapley values.
-The `R`-package `shapr` implements the methodology proposed by @aas2019explaining, where predictions are explained while accounting for the dependence between the features, resulting in significantly more accurate approximations to the Shapley values.
+The `R`-package `shapr`, however, implements the methodology proposed by @aas2019explaining, where predictions are explained while accounting for the dependence between the features, resulting in significantly more accurate approximations to the Shapley values.